UrNas/datamodel-v1.1-feedback/README.md

 We recommend the following:

 1. Use `prisma export` to export the data from your existing Prisma project.
-1. Copy your existing Datamodel to a new Prisma project and apply your desired optimisations to your Datamodel.
+1. Copy your existing datamodel to a new Prisma project and apply your desired optimisations to your datamodel.
 1. Use `prisma import` to import the data into your new Prisma project.